Umarocks/Etch-a-Sketch/README.md

 ## Features

-- 16x16 grid for drawing.
+- dynaminc grid size ranging from 2x2 to 30x30 for drawing.
 - Clear button to reset the drawing.
 - Responsive design for different screen sizes.
 - Easy-to-use interface.